rounakdey/FastSparseGRM/README.md

 Here, the chromosome-specific BED files are `chr1.bed`, `chr2.bed`, ... and the merged BED output is `chrall.bed`.

 **Next, some of the steps in the FastSparseGRM pipeline requires pruned genotypes.** It is okay to use unpruned genotypes there, but that will result in substantially high computation cost.
+We suggest to keep around 200,000 variants in the pruned genotype file to be used in the pipeline, tweak the `--indep-pairwise` parameter accordingly.
 Here is an example script of how to perform pruning on *bash* using *plink*,

     plink --bfile chrall --indep-pairwise 50 5 0.1 --out chrall.prunedlist;
     plink --bfile chrall --extract chrall.prunedlist.prune.in --make-bed --out chrall_pruned